 (Honestly!
 The horrible scopes I've had to try out so that you have all the information you need!)

-A medium focus (f6 - f11) refractor with an achromatic object glass of 70mm or more and reasonable magnifications.
+A medium focus (f5 - f11) refractor with an achromatic object glass of 70mm or more and reasonable magnifications.

 Beware of tiny, flimsy tripods though.
 Children won't see much if the slightest breeze has the image dancing about!
-The Celestron, Slokey and SkyWatcher refractors come on sturdy enough mountings.
+The SkyWatcher, Slokey and Celestron refractors come on sturdy enough mountings.
 You'll soon be ready to start observing with an excellent telescope.
-There's a link below to my astronomical projects for beginners page.
+Here's a link to my astronomical projects for beginners page.

-To find your eyepiece magnification, simply divide the telescope focal length by the eyepiece focal length.
+To find your eyepiece magnification (usually written on the top or side), then simply divide the telescope focal length by the eyepiece focal length.

 Eg: SkyWatcher 130P: A 650mm Newtonian telescope with a 25mm eyepiece is: 650/25 = 26x